Han Geng: Performance restrictions

 Before his debut, Han entered Korea with a vacation visa and had to return to China every three months to renew it.
 After debuting in 2005, his company obtained an E-6 (Entertainment Industry) passport, allowing him to stay for longer periods.
 However, a Chinese passport strictly limited his promotional activities and appearances in various broadcasting corporations in Korea.
 By law, a Chinese passport holder is only allowed to perform on three television stations.
 Han was allowed to perform on KBS and SBS, as stated by Lee Soo Man during a Harvard Korean Wave conference in early 2007.
 Initially, the company did not know of the procedures and was fined because of it.
 Before Han signed contracts with KBS and SBS, he performed on stage with a mask and a hat to hide his face on screen.
 Many thought Han was a backup dancer until three months later when his bandmate Kim Heechul finally revealed him to the media by publicly taking off his mask.

 Despite visa restrictions, Han performed with the rest of Super Junior at the 2007 M.NET/KM Music Festival and the 2007 Golden Disk Awards.
 Both award ceremonies aired on channels that Han was restricted to perform on.

-Lawsuit and leaving SM Entertainment
+Disputes with SM Entertainment

 On December 21, 2009, Han filed for contract termination from his former company S.M.
 Entertainment, arguing that the 13-year length and structure of their exclusive contracts as well as the terms of profit distribution were unilaterally disadvantageous towards the artists and should be invalidated.
-Along with this, it was disclosed that because of S.M.
-Entertainment's refusal to give him a day off in over two years, he had developed gastritis and kidney disease.
+Along with this, it was disclosed that because of SME's refusal to give him a day off in over two years, he had developed gastritis and kidney disease.

 On December 21, 2010, the Seoul Central District Court ruled in favor of Han.
-However, a representative of S.M.
-Entertainment stated that they will file an immediate appeal to reverse the decision.

-As of September 27, 2011, Han and S.M.
-Entertainment have officially come to a mutual agreement regarding Han's contract, thus closing the case.
-Han will not continue his exclusive contract with SME and no longer has any legally binding connection with SME, as stated by Yue Hua Entertainment, Han's current management company.
+SME appealed to reverse the decision.
+On September 27, 2011, Han and SME came to an agreement with Han revoking the case.
+Han will not continue his exclusive contract with SME and no longer has any legally binding connection with SME.